jonathansillito/open-source-project-course/modules/collaborative/bug-reports.md

 Individually complete the following tasks to deepen your understanding of how bugs are handled in the OSS project you have selected for this course.
 Reporting, discussing, reproducing and fixing bugs is one important way you may be able to contribute to that project.

 * Find and review any documented policies around how to write good bug reports.
-Review several open and/or recently closed defects.
+Review several open and/or recently closed reports.
 * Begin helping with *triage* or *bug fixing* work in the project.
 This is optional as you may decide to select other ways to contribute.

 Note there can be important differences between documented procedures and actual project practice.
 Some procedures may not be documented but can be "discovered" through observation.
 By reading existing bug reports and discussions, for example.